- Last updated:

 - a cover letter clearly stating that the request is for a fee estimate only and not lodgement of a plumbing and drainage application.

 Once you receive a response, you can then submit an application with payment for the estimated fees.
-When submitting the application, include:
+Include a copy of the fee estimate response with your application.

 A list of council's fees for plumbing applications is available in the register of fees and charges.

-To pay by credit card, you can complete the credit card payment authority advice form and submit with your application.
+To pay by credit card, you can complete the credit card payment authority advice form (DOCX, 951KB) and submit with your application.

 Where a building application must be referred to council for assessment as a concurrence agency in accordance with schedule 9 and 10 of the Planning Regulation 2017, complete a request for concurrence agency response (building work).
 Council must receive this request before a building certifier can grant approval.